SimeonLukas/Blog/content/posts/backup-cheap-and-easy/index.en.md

 You probably don't need a separate system for backups, but I created an extra Alpine LXC (Linux Container) that is only responsible for backups.
 This has the advantage that I can easily rebuild the system if something goes wrong and it runs independently of my other systems.
 I use Proxmox for this, but that's optional of course.

-'rclone' and 'restic' are available for almost all operating systems anyway and can be easily installed.
+`rclone` and `restic` are available for almost all operating systems anyway and can be easily installed.

 You can find a more detailed guide for installing and configuring rclone and restic in the [restic documentation](https://restic.readthedocs.io/en/stable/) and the [rclone documentation](https://rclone.org/docs/).